LEGO Masters Germany Season 1 Finale

 It’s hard to tell from the photo, but this does look like a human-size 1:1 scale build.
 From what I can recall, it’s the first time in LEGO Masters a human-scale build at such a large scale has been achieved.
 Even with a 24-hour time frame, you can tell these guys were building fast.
 Adding a lot of detail within the cockpit.

 Unfortunately, we only have the one photo of their final build, so have included some of their previous ones also 😉

 1st Place – Annalena and Felix

 These friends were strong builders throughout the competition and finished in the finale strong.
-Building a massive pop-up style storybook, they had strong storytelling elements with some very smart technical ability, and of course, the colours worked really well with the aesthetic to get them over the line.
+Building a massive pop-up style storybook, they had strong storytelling elements with some very smart technical ability.
+Of course, the colours worked really well with the aesthetic to get them over the line.

 Congratulations to Germany’s first-ever LEGO Masters in this format!